wojtekpirog/Currency_Converter_React_Application_Responsive/README.md

 ## Features

 - **Responsiveness**
   The application is fully responsive.
-You can You can see it comfortably on your mobile phone, tablet, or desktop.
+You can see it comfortably on your mobile phone, tablet, or desktop.